-- 1.0.
-The public health professional shall know and understand: - 1.1 The concepts and the rationale of Universal Health Coverage (UHC) and its linkage with health financing and Public-Private Partnership for health.
+1.0.
+The public health professional shall know and understand:

+1.1 The concepts and the rationale of Universal Health Coverage (UHC) and its linkage with health financing and Public-Private Partnership for health.

+1.2 The roles and contributions of the private sector, communities, and the traditional medicine in promoting and sustaining UHC.

+1.3 The political, social, economic and technical aspects of the health financing transition.

+1.4 Specific reasons for slow and stagnating progress in UHC.

+1.5 The role of international cooperation in implementing UHC successfully.

+2.1 Advocate in favour of UHC strategies in health policies and programmes at global, regional, and national levels.

+2.2 Assess progress towards UHC employing a standardised methodology.

-- 1.2 The roles and contributions of the private sector, communities, and the traditional medicine in promoting and sustaining UHC. - 1.3 The political, social, economic and technical aspects of the health financing transition. - 2.0 The public health professional shall be able to: - 2.1 Advocate in favour of UHC strategies in health policies and programmes at global, regional, and national levels. - 2.2 Assess progress towards UHC. - 2.3 Advance critical and strategic thinking when designing a UHC programme, both in a national context and as part of an external development strategy.
+2.4 Bring national and international partners together to advance the implementation of UHC.

+2.3 Enhance critical and strategic thinking when designing a UHC programme, both in a national context and as part of an external development strategy.

+2.5 Secure the sustainability of UHC implementation by highest level political and legal approval.
-R 3.5 PUBLIC HEALTH LEADERSHIP IN A GLOBALISED WORLD

-(Katarzyna Czabanowska, Tony Smith, Kenneth A. Rethmeier)
+R 3.5 PUBLIC HEALTH LEADERSHIP IN A GLOBALISED WORLD (Katarzyna Czabanowska, Tony Smith, Kenneth A. Rethmeier)

 Leadership is a well-known concept within organisational science, public health leadership has still not been well-defined.
 A recent WHO report acknowledges that contemporary health improvement is more complex than ever before and requires leadership that is "more fluid, multilevel, multi-stakeholder and adaptive" rather than of a traditional command and control management variety.
 Today's public health professionals therefore need to be able to lead in contexts where there is considerable uncertainty and ambiguity, and where there is often imperfect evidence and an absence of agreement about both the precise nature of the problem and the solutions to it.
 The impact of the evolving growth of the EU and its impact on the potential mobility of healthcare professionals to re-locate across many geographic regions has left, in some communities, a gap in the resources of seasoned healthcare leaders.
 While this trend opens new opportunities for emerging young healthcare professionals to take on greater roles guiding their healthcare systems, it has also produced a significant need for high quality leadership development educational needs.
 There is a need to discuss and provide professional development with a concentration on the vital role of leadership and governance play in public health globally.
 Indeed, the presence of competent leaders is crucial to achieve progress in the field.
-A number of studies have identified the capability of effective leaders in dealing with the complexity of introducing new innovations or evidencebased practice more successfully.
+A number of studies have identified the capability of effective leaders in dealing with the complexity of introducing new innovations or evidence-based practice more successfully.

-- 1.1 To demonstrate diplomacy and build trust with community partners. - 1.2 To communicate joint lessons learned to community partners and global constituencies. - 1.3 To exhibit inter-professional values and communication skills that demonstrate respect for, and awareness of, the unique cultures, values, roles/responsibilities and expertise represented by other professionals and groups that work in global health. - 1.4 To apply leadership practices that support collaborative practice and team effectiveness.
+1.1 To demonstrate diplomacy and build trust with community partners.

+1.2 To communicate joint lessons learned to community partners and global constituencies.

+1.3 To exhibit inter-professional values and communication skills that demonstrate respect for, and awareness of, the unique cultures, values, roles/responsibilities and expertise represented by other professionals and groups that work in global health.

+1.4 To apply leadership that support collaborative practice and team effectiveness.

-- 2.0 The public health professional shall be able to: - 2.1 Communicate in a credible and effective way: Expresses oneself clearly in conversations and interactions with others; listens actively. - 2.2 To produce effective written communications and ensures that information is shared.
+2.0 The public health professional shall be able to3:

+2.1 Communicate in a credible and effective way: Expresses oneself clearly in conversations and interactions with others; listens actively.

+2.2 To produce effective written communications and ensures that information is shared.
 Positive: